Distributed Learning of Finite Gaussian Mixtures: Experiments

+\item \emph{KLA}.
+We consider to compare with the KLA in~\citet{liu2014distributed}.
+In the simulated data experiment, we generate $n_m=1000$ observations from $\hat G_m$ learned on the $m$th local machine.
+Since the real datasets have different dimensions and sample sizes, the size of the generated samples in each real data experiment is specified when the real dataset is described.

+\item \emph{Coreset}.
+For the coreset estimator, in the simulated data experiment, we construct a coreset $\gC_{m}$ with $|\gC_{m}|=1000$ on each local machine and merge these coresets in pairs of two to a coreset with size $1000$ as in~\citet{lucic2017training}.
+This leads to a merged coreset $\gC$ with size $1000$.
+Same reason as the KLA estimator, the coreset size on the real data is specified in the corresponding section. \end{enumerate}

+For the ease of comparison, we use the same local estimators for all split-and-conquer based estimators.
 We use the pMLE defined in \eqref{eq:pMLE} at each local machine with the size of the penalty set to $N_m^{-1/2}$.
-We choose the penalty size in the KL-averaging estimator of ~\citet{liu2014distributed} by the same rule: $(1000M)^{-1/2}$.
+When computing the KLA estimator of~\citet{liu2014distributed} on the central machine, we choose the penalty size by the same rule, that is $(1000M)^{-1/2}$.
+We also fit the mixture based on the coreset on the central machine with pMLE, the penalty size is chosen to be $|\gC|^{-1/2}$.
 We use the EM-algorithm to compute pMLE.
 We declare convergence when the increment in the penalized log-likelihood function standardized by the total sample size is less than $10^{-6}$.
-Since the sample sizes in our experiments are very large, the aggregate maximum of the penalized likelihood should be attained at a mixing distribution close to the actual mixing distribution.
+Since the sample sizes in our simulated data experiment are very large, the maxima of the penalized likelihood should be attained at a mixing distribution close to the actual mixing distribution.
 In the simulation experiments, we can therefore use the true mixing distribution as the initial value and regard the output of the EM-algorithm as the global maximum of the penalized likelihood.
-This strategy does not work for the real data.
-One must try multiple initial values and take advantage of subject matter knowledge to avoid local maxima.
+This strategy does not work for the real data in the absence of a true mixing distribution.
+We run the EM algorithm as follows, we use \emph{kmeans++} to generate 10 initial values for the EM-algorithm using the \emph{scikit-learn} package~\citep{scikit-learn}.
+Ideally, we run the EM algorithm with these initial values until converge and regard the output of the EM algorithm with the highest penalized log-likelihood function as the pMLE.
+However, to run the EM algorithm for many rounds on large datasets can be very time consuming.
+To save the computational time on the real dataset, we use the warmup strategy.
+We run the EM algorithm with these 10 initial values for $20$ iterations and pick the output of the one with the highest penalized log-likelihood value as the initial value to run the EM algorithm until converge and the output is treated as the pMLE.